AndresTIY/Day12-HW2/README.md

   - we can use <ul> in the HTML
 - create a container where the images will go in
   - create a div
+- the miles at the beginning of market name is 3 char long

+- look at slice and split methods array.slice(begin,end) fruits contains ['Banana', 'Orange', 'Lemon', 'Apple', 'Mango'] var citrus = fruits.slice(1,3) = ['Orange, 'Lemon]
+- slice took item at index 1, index 2, stopped and did NOT grab index 3

+split() splits a string object into an array of strings by separating the strings into substrings
+- string.split('') = separates each char into it's own index number

+.shift() removes the first element from an array and returns that element.
+- var a = [1,2,3]
+- a.shift(); => 1
+- var a = [2,3]